Many homeowners are looking to make their homes a bit more modern by adding things …

 If your yard is sparse, consider adding local flowers and bushes to give it more life.
 It’s also worth adding a fence considering 56% of millennials own a dog and, coincidentally, the U.S. fencing market grew 6.2% in just five years.

 With more Americans under the age of 40 entering the housing market, it’s important to take into consideration what younger homebuyers are looking for in a house.
+Millennials might be all about the looks, but price and yard space are just as important.
 You don’t need to make major changes to make your home appeal to the millennial buyer.